-The efficiency of a dairy farm near Watson, Illinois, brought the Soviets to the area on Wednesday (15 December).
+Background: The efficiency of a dairy farm near Watson, Illinois, brought the Soviets to the area on Wednesday (15 December).
 The stop was part of a 12-day visit to the United States by Soviet Agriculture Minister Vladimir Matskevich.
 One reason for the tour of the farm was reportedly so the Russian officials could get some idea of how the Americans mechanise their dairy industry -- because the Russians have the same problem of large farms with too few people to operate them.

 SYNOPSIS: The ??? of ??? farm in Illinois, in the American Mid-West, brought a Soviet delegation to the area for an inspection visit.
 The delegation was headed by Soviet Agriculture Minister Vladimir Matskevich, who was on 12-day visit to the United States.
 One purpose of the tour of the farm was reportedly to give the Russians some ideas of how to improve their dairy farming industry.
 Matskevich told reporters that the Russians were facing the problems of large collective farms coupled with that of farm workers moving to the towns.
 This meant bigger farms and fewer people to run them.

 This farm has 2,300 cows and this milking parlous operates around the clock.
 Nine hundred cows can be milked a day here.
 Yet only 35 people are employed on the farm.

 Matskevich told journalists that another delegation may visit an Illinois tractor company in the near future to negotiate the sale of farm machinery to the Russians.